BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-10-25-linaria-and-jest.md

 pnpm start
 ```
 You should see a page displaying just the title.

+🎊 Nice, we have step up all our tools and we are ready to start testing. 🎊

 ### The Test
 We need to ensure that Linaria and Wyw-in-js cannot handle styles on their own.
 Let's write a simple test.